Why Hillary Clinton Needs to Go Quite the FUCK Away (A Seriously Bipartisan Take)

 And at least Donald Trump has on his side the fact that he’s likely a fucking idiot.

 Again, I am not trying to defend Trump being a piece of shit here.
-He is (if some of these actions are any indication), but by this point, we all have our opinions of him, and will continue to be brought to opinions by his actions in the coming months and years he’s in office.
+He is (if some of these actions are any indication), but, by this point, we all have our opinions of him, and will continue to be brought to opinions by his actions in the coming months and years he’s in office.
 This a VERY trying time for this country.
-These ‘divisions’ we’re seeing right now go back many decades, and are due to a large number of factors (primarily ignorance and emotional indulgence (both equally, and equally on both sides)).
-To pretend that Trump is the only factor in the matter, or that there is any one side or group to blame is about as RETARDED as saying that Hillary Clinton is made of sulfur and is singlehandedly the sole reason politics have become so out of hand (at the very least, I’d say that chemistry also has something to do with it (;D)).
+These ‘divisions’ we’re seeing right now go back many decades, and are due to a large number of factors (bigger factors than ‘stupid commies’ or ‘heartless capitalists’: ignorance and emotional indulgence (both equally, and equally on both sides)).
+To pretend that Trump is the only factor in the matter, or that there is any one side or group to blame is about as RETARDED as saying that Hillary Clinton is made of sulfur and is singlehandedly the sole reason politics have become so out of hand (at the very least, I’d say that ‘chemistry’ has something to do with it).

-If Trump’s campaign was divisive because it was racist, homophobic and authoritarian-leaning, Clinton’s was at least just as much so because it was pretentious, assuming, and totalitarian-leaning (if her political record has anything to say about it).
+If Trump’s campaign was divisive because it was racist, homophobic and potentially authoritarian-leaning, Clinton’s was at least just as much so because it was pretentious, assuming, and potentially totalitarian-leaning.

-And now she’s right back at it again, pulling the same tricks and (subconsciously?) dividing a country in dire need of someone with her clout to come along and argue the actual facts from an observational, and stringly intellectual (or: bipartisan? #SheIsFarFromBeingBipartisanRightNow(OrEver?) ) point of view, inherently ignoring the potential for Trump to be as bad as many of us are continuing to fear (which the mainstream media admittedly does a helluva job of doing already, and which us citizens are going to question no matter what), given that if the president has so much power that she can singlehandedly destroy the world, we gave her that power, and that we can take it away so long as we realize where we fucked up and why we gave her that power in the first place: fear.
+And now she’s back at it again: pulling the same tricks, and dividing a country in dire need of someone with her clout to come along and argue the actual facts from an observational, and stringently intellectual (or: bipartisan? #SheIsFarFromBeingBipartisanRightNow(OrEver?) ) point of view, inherently ignoring the potential for Trump to be as bad as many of us are continuing to fear (which the mainstream media admittedly does a helluva job of doing already, and which us citizens are going to learn to question healthily no matter what), given that if the president has so much power that she can singlehandedly destroy the world, we gave her that power, and that we can take it away, only so long as we realize where we fucked up and why we gave her that power in the first place: fear.

 Half the country is terrified that Trump is going to destroy us, and they should be, but they should NOT be okay with violence as a justifiable response.
-The more Hillary talks shit instead of talks BRAINS, the more those people lean that way–towards violence (again, NOT to give Trump ‘praise’ for not doing this (i.e. he’s been just as bad if not worse at it))–and it’s nobody’s fault (other than the media’s ($$$)???), in this regard, than Hillary Clinton’s decision to insert herself back into a situation she helped to create, by doing the exact same thing which cause it in the first place, all over again, and in an environment where her mere existence–the mere mention of her name–casues partisan rhetoric.
+The more Hillary talks shit instead of BRAINS, the more those people lean that way–towards violence (again, NOT to give Trump ‘praise’ for not doing this (i.e. he’s been just as bad if not worse at it))–and it’s nobody’s fault (other than the media’s ($$$)???), in this regard, than Hillary Clinton’s decision to insert herself back into a situation she helped directly to create, by doing the exact same thing which caused it in the first place, all over again, and in an environment where her mere existence–the mere mention of her name–causes further partisan division.

-We're better than this, and as a populace, we shouldn't be letting our emotions get manipulated, even if we do think it's for a good cause (manipulating emotions never ends well (right???)).
+We are better than this.
+As a populace, we shouldn't be letting our emotions get manipulated, even if we think/know it's for a good cause (manipulating emotions never ends well).